 Prior and related work; motivation.
-The problem of distributed cooperation for message-passing models was introduced and studied by Dwork, Halpern, and Waarts [11], who defined the notion of (task-oriented) work.
-The current problem of cooperation in partitionable networks has been the subject of active research.
-However, known solutions address narrow special cases, or provide substantially weaker bounds.
-Dolev, Segala, and Shvartsman [10] performed the first study of the problem in the partitionable setting.
-They model reconfiguration patterns for which the termination time of any on-line task-performing algorithm is greater than the termination time of an off-line task-performing algorithm by a factor linear in p.
-Malewicz, Russell, and Shvartsman [20] introduced the notion of h-waste that measures the worst-case redundant work performed by h groups (or processors) when started in isolation and merged into a single group at some later time.
+Though this problem has been the subject of active research, known solutions address narrow special cases, or provide substantially weaker bounds.
+Malewicz, Russell and Shvartsman [16] introduced the notion of h-waste that measures the worst-case redundant work performed by h groups (or processors) when started in isolation and merged into a single group at some later time.
 While these results are deterministic, they only adequately describe such computation to the point of the first reconfiguration, where the reconfiguration is further assumed to simply merge groups together.
-Georgiou and Shvartsman [16] give upper bounds on work for an algorithm that performs work in the presence of network fragmentations and merges (i.e., limited patterns of reconfigurations) using a group communication service where processors initially start in a single group.
-They establish an upper bound of $O(\min(t \cdot p, t + t \cdot g(C)))$, where q(C) is the total number of new groups formed during the computation pattern C. Note that $\mathbf{cw}(C) \leq q(C)$, and there can be an arbitrary gap between $\mathbf{cw}(C)$ and q(C).
+Doley, Segala, and Shvartsman [9] model ultimately diverging reconfiguration patterns for which the termination time of any on-line taskperforming algorithm is greater than the termination time of an off-line task-performing algorithm by a factor linear in p.
+Georgiou and Shvartsman [14] give upper bounds on work for an algorithm that performs work in the presence of network fragmentations and merges (i.e., limited patterns of reconfigurations) using a group communication service where processors initially start in a single group.
+They establish an upper bound of $O(\min(t \cdot p, t + t \cdot q(C)))$ where q(C) is the total number of new groups formed during the computation pattern C. Note that there can be an arbitrary gap between $\mathbf{cw}(C)$ and g(C).

-Thus prior work established reasonably tight (in the length of the processor schedule) results for a single first merge [20], illustrated the fact that on-line algorithms subject to diverging reconfiguration patterns incur linear (in p) overhead relative to an off-line algorithm [10], and showed an upper bound for an algorithm using group communication services for a limited pattern of reconfigurations starting with a single group [16].
+Thus prior work established reasonably tight (in the length of the processor schedule) results for a single merge, illustrated the fact that on-line algorithms subject to diverging reconfiguration patterns incur linear (in p) overhead relative to an off-line algorithm, and showed an upper bound for an algorithm using group communication services for a limited pattern of reconfigurations starting with a single group.

-The problem of cooperation on a common set of tasks in distributed settings has been studied in message-passing models [7, 8, 11].
-These studies present various loadbalancing techniques for structuring the work for computing devices that are able to communicate by means of point-to-point messages.
-The studies of Georgiades, Mavronicolas, and Spirakis [13] and Papadimitriou and Yannakakis [22] investigated the impact of communication topology on the effectiveness of load-balancing.
+The problem of cooperation on a common set of tasks in distributed settings has been studied in message-passing models [6, 7, 10], using group communications [9, 14], and in shared-memory models [15].
+Our definition of work follows that of Dwork, Halpern and Waarts [10].
+These studies present various load-balancing techniques for structuring the work for the computing devices that are able to communicate by some means.
+The studies of Georgiades, Mavronicolas, and Spirakis [12] and Papadimitriou and Yannakakis [17] investigate the impact of communication topology on the effectiveness of load-balancing.
+A related problem, called collect, has been studied in the shared-memory model of computation.
+This problem was originally abstracted by Saks, Shavit, and Woll [19].

-The notion of competitiveness was introduced by Sleator and Tarjan [26] (see also Bartal, Fiat, and Rabani [5], Awerbuch, Kutten, and Peleg [3], and Ajtai et al. [1]).
+The notion of competitiveness was introduced by Sleator and Tarjan [20] (see also Fiat and Rabani [4], Awerbuch, Kutten and Peleg [2], and Ajtai, Aspnes, Dwork and Waarts [1]).

 Group communication services have become important as building blocks for fault-tolerant distributed systems.
-Such services enable processors located in a failureprone network to operate collectively as a group, using the services to multicast messages to group members (see the special issue [23]).
-To evaluate the effectiveness of partitionable group communication services, Sussman and Marzullo [27] proposed a measure (cushion) precipitated by a simple partition-aware application.
-Babaoglu et al. [4] studied systematic support for partition awareness based on group communication services in a wide range of application areas.
-As we mentioned earlier, cooperation on a common set of tasks has also been studied for algorithms using group communications [10, 16].
+Such services enable processors located in a fault-prone network to operate collectively as a group, using the services to multicast messages to group members (see the special issue [18]).
+To evaluate the effectiveness of partitionable group communication services, Sussman and Marzullo [21] proposed a measure (cushion) precipitated by a simple partition-aware application.
+Babaoglu et al. [3] study systematic support for partition awareness based on group communication services in a wide range of application areas.